scalatra/scalatra-website/getting-started/first-steps.md

 {% endhighlight %}

+Now that you've got a (rather simplistic) running application, you may want to [understand more](understanding-scalatra.html) about the project setup, or dive straight into our [guides](../guides), which show you how to perform common development tasks.

 ## Scalatra examples

 The easiest way to learn a new web framework is to see example code in action.